William Wharff: Architect, Civil War Vet, and Freemason

 Seven years before the earthquake, William and Lydia Wharff moved to Berkeley, apparently following their son Fred, who had obtained a position as language instructor at the university.
 At the time, the architect was 63, an age when most other people would be contemplating retirement.
 Wharff, however, launched into a fruitful period of building activity that would last another decade and a half.
-When he finally retired at the age of 79, he took up insurance, which he practiced well into his 90s.
+When he finally retired at the age of 79, he took up a new career in insurance, which he practiced well into his 90s.

 The steady demand for Wharffs architectural services can be chalked up to his enduring personal popularity and a vast circle of connections.
 A lifelong Mason, in 1870 he joined the Rising Virtue Lodge of Free and Accepted Masons in Bangor, Maine.
-In San Francisco he was a member of the King Solomon Lodge, and after coming to Berkeley he joined the local Durant Lodge.
+In San Francisco, he was a member of the King Solomon Lodge, and after coming to Berkeley, he joined the local Durant Lodge.
 Its no wonder, then, that when the Berkeley Masons wished to build a new temple, they entrusted the design to Wharff, giving him carte blanche.

 The Masonic Temple under construction, 12 Septmber 1906 (Berkeley Public Library)

-Both Wharff and his wife were high-ranking charter members of the Harmony Lodge, Order of the Eastern Star in San Francisco.
+Both Wharff and his wife were high-ranking charter members of the Harmony Lodge, Order of the Eastern Star, in San Francisco.
 Wharff was also a prominent member of the Grand Army of the Republic (G.A.R.), a fraternal organization of Union Army veterans who had served in the Civil War.
-At one time he was commander of Lincoln Post No. 1 in San Francisco, while Mrs. Wharff served as president of the citys Lincoln Relief Corps (the womens auxiliary to the G.A.R.).
+At one time, he was commander of Lincoln Post No. 1 in San Francisco, while Mrs. Wharff served as president of the citys Lincoln Relief Corps (the womens auxiliary to the G.A.R.).